 Total capital expenditure is also to remain high in the next few years.
 The scope for investment is to be used to further roll out our broadband infrastructure and to drive forward the transformation of the Company to an IP-based production model.
 In mobile communications, the infrastructure build-out will focus on the LTE standard, and in the fixed network, on optical fiber and vectoring.

 The finance strategy supports the transformation of our Group into the Leading European Telco.
 In order to generate a sustainable increase in value, we intend to earn our cost of capital in the medium term.
 We aim to achieve this goal in part by optimizing the utilization of our non-current assets.
 We also intend to achieve our target of earning our cost of capital through strict cost discipline and improved cross-functional collaboration.
-A good example of this is the pooling of Telekom Deutschland’s service activities within the Service business unit.
-The aim is to establish end-to-end customer process responsibility to serve our customers with an even greater service focus.
+A good example of this is the creation of our multi-shared service center Deutsche Telekom Services Europe GmbH, which bundles cross-functional service units with the aim of establishing end-to-end process responsibility on an international level.
 Improvements like this will ensure our viability.
 We also focus our performance management on unadjusted EBIT.
 Taking capital expenditure into consideration brings EBIT closer to the ROCE concept and supports our rigorous focus on the efficient allocation of capital at the Deutsche Telekom Group.
-For more information about the ROCE performance indicator, please refer to the section “Value management and performance management system.”
+8